Jason2Brownlee/AlgorithmAfternoon/content/_index.md

 ## Contact

 Do you have a question or suggestion?
 Send me an email:

-Jason Brownlee\
-Jason.Brownlee05@gmail.com
+Jason Brownlee: Jason.Brownlee05@gmail.com

-or, connect on [LinkedIn](https://www.linkedin.com/in/jasonbrownlee) and [Twitter](https://twitter.com/jason2brownlee).